 We do not have direct relationships with smelters or refiners of conflict minerals.
 Therefore, we do not carry out audits of these facilities.
-However, we support audits conducted by third-parties by urging our suppliers to gather information from their suppliers in order to accurately complete the CMRT.
+However, we believe that audits of smelters and refiners and other due diligence practices conducted by the CFSI and other third-parties are the best way to identify smelters and refiners that have due diligence systems in place that promote responsible sourcing.

-(v) Report annually on supply chain due diligence
+(v) OECD Step 5: Report annually on supply chain due diligence

-This Conflict Minerals Report is publicly available on our website at www.autodesk.com under "Investor Relations" and further under "Corporate Governance" and is filed with the SEC.
+This Conflict Minerals Report is publicly available on our website at http://investors.autodesk.com/phoenix.zhtml?c=117861&p=irol-govHighlights and is filed with the SEC.